FAQs for Wholesale Pottery Catalogs

-What if I am Unsure What to Order?
+What if I am Unsure of What to Order?

 There are a number of colors and shapes that consistently sell well year-round in all markets.
 If you are unsure what items and colors to order, we recommend looking at our sample order that contains our best-selling products and colors.

 What are the Payment Requirements?

-For your the initial deposit, we require a 30% deposit by check or wire transfer.
+For your initial deposit, we require a 30% deposit by check or wire transfer.
 Your container will then be shipped.
 The remaining 70% will be due 5 working days after receiving your commercial invoice.

 What Happens After I Send My Order?

-We will send you a proforma invoice with a total amount and product pictures for review.
+We will send you a proforma invoice with the total amount and product pictures for review.
 If needed, our staff can make any changes before finalizing your order.